danintel/sawtooth-faq/consensus.rst

 Are there plans to add other consensus algorithms?
 -------------------
 Yes.
 We are in the process of adding a fourth consensus, Raft, and may add other consensus engines.
+Raft is CFT instead of BFT, and does not fork.

 What is unpluggable consensus?
 -------------------